Hudson Gardens

 The Hudson Gardens & Event Center is a botanical garden and event venue located in Littleton, Colorado, 12 miles southwest of Denver.
 The property is composed of thirty acres of garden exhibits, trails, natural terrain, and event venues.

 The gardens opened to the public in June 1996.
 In 1999, the venue began to hold its annual "Hudson Gardens Summer Concert Series".
-The concert series is held at the 3,250-seat Hudson Gardens Concert Amphitheater, a temporary stage located on the Grassy South Lawn.
+The concert series concluded in 2020.

 History

 The Gardens began in 1941 as the private garden of Colonel King C. and Evelyn Leigh Hudson.
 While living on the property, which was originally just five acres of land, the couple owned and managed the Country Kitchen to great success.
 The Hudsons also took care of large gardens on their property and were particularly fond of traveling extensively, closing the Country Kitchen during the winter season.
 Evelyn created "The King C. Hudson & Evelyn Leigh Hudson Foundation, Inc." before her death in 1988.
 Hudson Gardens became open to the public in 1996.

 Currently, a portion of Hudson Gardens is under construction due to Phase I of the River Integration Project, which is slated to be completed in June 2019.
 This project will open up access points from the property to the South Platte River Trail.

 Hudson Gardens offers a summer concert series each year, as well as a holiday lights display, A Hudson Christmas.